 *Academic-state-corporate nexus is a term first used (to my knowledge) by Prof Jonathan Rutherford

-As has been established, the Waddell-Aylward biopsychosocial (BPS) model and the BPS model of myalgic encephalomyelitis / chronic fatigue syndrome (ME/CFS) - and any illness that can be shoehorned into a box of ‘medically unexplained symptoms’ (MUS) - are one and the same.
+As has been established, the Waddell-Aylward biopsychosocial (BPS) model and the BPS model of myalgic encephalomyelitis / chronic fatigue syndrome (ME/CFS) - and any illness that can be shoehorned into a box of ‘medically unexplained symptoms’ (MUS) - are one and the same (see blog one and two in this series).
 An exceedingly tangled web of connections exists between the Cardiff academics and key proponents of the BPS conceptualisation of ME/CFS, along with their government and health insurance industry associations.
 This power complex is arguably strengthened through biases within the media, research funding bodies and academic publishing – all areas where certain BPS proponents of ME/CFS have influence.
 Criticism of the BPS model on theoretical and empirical grounds has been covered in various peer-reviewed published papers (examples here and here) and also through patient narrative, though the latter has historically been subject to epistemic injustice.
 However, the associations and conflicts of interest that exist within this academic-state-corporate nexus rarely seem to make it through peer-review - I suspect rarely get past initial editorial nod.
 These connections can arguably be encapsulated through the oft-named Woodstock conference.

 The Woodstock nexus